Education

 Making The Grade – It’s Crunch Time!
 Making the Grade – It’s Crunch Time!
 Anyone who has spent much time at all in education might understand the term Death-Bed Repentance.
 I had another teacher spell that statement out for me this week as we were trying to motivate our one shared student to get his work done.
 Death-bed repentance, or simply stated: – those last minute adjustments to assignments -picking up on any late work -actually showing up to class instead of just leaving your recorder there -cramming information into our brains for quick purging Loans and scholarships are all on the line now, and for a fraction of the time,…

-On the ledge – Overcoming fears Trait theory is focused on recognizing and assessing individual personality characteristics.
-Fear is a Trait In talking with a young college student just recently, I learned that she is preparing to present to a group of kids who are incarcerated in a regional detention center in our area.
+On the ledge – Overcoming fears.
+On the ledge – Overcoming fears.
+Fear is a trait.
+In talking with a young college student just recently, I learned that she is preparing to present to a group of kids who are incarcerated in a regional detention center in our area.
 She was trying to determine which methods to use to teach these students about learning, and now asking “questions” is specific to all things in life.
-At first she was going to use the analogy of a McDonalds Big Mac with Coke and Fries, versus a kid’s burger with no condiments on it, as a representation…
+At first, she was going to use the analogy of a McDonald’s Big Mac with Coke and Fries, versus a kid’s burger with no condiments on it, as a representation of future goals of the…